 The bottom line: What makes you qualified for non-lending appraisal assignments?
 And what makes you different from your competitors?
-Anyone can come up with a professional resume, and nine times out of ten, they’re going to look almost the same.
+Anyone can come up with a professional resume.
 As part of your marketing plan, you need to make your resume “pop.”
-What makes you (and your appraisal services) unique and special?
+What makes you and your appraisal services unique and special?

 Round out your resume with specialized appraisal classes.
-Enroll in our top-rated CE course: Divorce and Estate Appraisals: Elements of Non-Lender Work.
+Enroll in Divorce and Estate Appraisals: Elements of Non-Lender Work.

 2. Network with other appraisers

 One good way of marketing yourself is to network with other appraisers.
 So often, appraisers keep to themselves.
 Many are solo practitioners who are not part of a larger appraisal firm.
 As such, they may not see or communicate with other appraisers on a regular basis.
 However, it’s essential to develop a good referral network.